AndrasE/usapp/README.md

 $ npx react-native start
 ```

-Building a distribution version follow these steps:
+For building your own version of the apk follow these steps:

 <p>
 <a